-The Financial Statements (on pages 68 to 88) set out the required statutory reporting measures of the Company's financial performance.
-In addition, the Board assesses the Company's performance against a range of criteria which are viewed as particularly relevant for investment trusts, which are summarised on page 3 and explained in greater detail in the Strategic Report, under the heading 'Key Performance Indicators' on pages 27 and 28.
+The Financial Statements (on pages 74 to 95) set out the required statutory reporting measures of the Company's financial performance.
+In addition, the Board assesses the Company's performance against a range of criteria which are viewed as particularly relevant for investment trusts, which are explained in greater detail in the Strategic Report, under the heading 'Key Performance Indicators' on page 28.